manishrps/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_03_Lab3_Ex1_AttackSim_Phishing_attack.md

 8. Select the link that is included in the email.
 Even though you know this is a spear phishing attack, this will enable you to see the effect of doing so in the Attack Simulator report that tracks the results of the spear phishing campaign.

-9. In the **Sign in** dialog box that appears, enter **LynnR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then in the **Enter password** window, enter **Pa55w.rd** and select **Sign in**.
+9. In the **Sign in** dialog box that appears, enter **LynnR@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix ID provided by your lab hosting provider), and then in the **Enter password** window, and select **Sign in**.

 10. This displays a web page that explains how you have redirected to it as part of a Phishing awareness test being run by your organization.
 Read through the contents of this page.

 11. Switch back to LON-CL1.

-12. In your browser session where you are logged in as Holly Dickson, if you are still on the **Attack details** page, then scroll down to the **Attack History** section under **Spear Phishing (Credential Harvest)** section and select the **Refresh** button.
+12. In your browser session where you are logged in as Holly Dickson, if you are still on the **Attack details** page, then scroll down to the **Attack History** section under **Credential Harvest** section and select the **Refresh** button.
 It should display details on your phishing attack.
 Select the right arrow to view the report on the phishing attack. <br/>

-	 **Note:** If you were instead back on the **Attack simulator** page, then in the **Spear Phishing (Credential Harvest)** section, below the **Attack Completed** message, select **View Report**.
+	 **Note:** If you were instead back on the **Attack simulator** page, then in the **Credential Harvest** section, below the **Attack Completed** message, select **View Report**.

 13. On the **Report** page, review the report for the phishing campaign that you completed.
 Note the date and time of the report.
-If you had run a previous simulation, it sometimes takes a few minutes to update this report information with the details from the current simulation that you just ran.
+If you had run a previous simulation, it sometimes take 60 minutes to update this report information with the details from the current simulation that you just ran.
 If this occurs, refresh the page after a few minutes.
 Review the information on the page and note the results after having selected the spear phishing URL in the email that was sent to Lynne Robbins earlier in this task.

 14. Leave your browser open in LON-CL1 and do not close any of the tabs.